-Potentially hazardous food must be kept at 41°F or less to prevent bacteria from growing and making people sick.
-As warm weather approaches and temperatures rise in the kitchen, refrigerators may struggle to maintain 41°F. Most refrigerators run best at room temperatures below 85°F. Now is the time to take steps to keep your refrigerators running properly and keep your food at a safe storage temperature.
-Here are three steps to help keep your refrigerators cold and the food at the safe temperature:
+Certain foods must be time and temperature controlled for safety (TCS).
+TCS food must be kept at 41°F or less to prevent bacteria from growing and making people sick.
+As warm weather approaches and temperatures rise in the kitchen, refrigerators may struggle to maintain 41°F. Most refrigerators run best at room temperatures below 85°F. Now is the time to take steps to keep your refrigerators running properly and to keep your food at a safe storage temperature.
+Here are three steps to help keep your refrigerators cold and the food at the safe temperature.

-- Have the refrigerators and freezers serviced ahead of the hot summer season.
+- Service refrigerators and freezers ahead of the hot summer season.
 If a refrigerator reads 41°F two hours before opening, it is doubtful that it will keep that temperature during the busy lunch rush.
-Set the temperature to be 35°-37°F when the refrigerators are not in use.
+Set the temperature at 35° to 37°F when the refrigerators are not in use.
 Check refrigerator temperatures first thing in the morning.
 If refrigerators are set at the correct temperature, they should keep food at 41°F or less, even during the busy times of business.

-- Refrigeration units under and across from the cookline can be a challenge because they may have to work harder to maintain 41°F. All refrigerators must have a built-in temperature gauge or an internal thermometer.
-Check temperatures throughout the day.
+- Ensure all refrigerators have a built-in temperature gauge or an internal thermometer.
+Refrigeration units under and across from the cookline can be a challenge because they may have to work harder to maintain 41°F. Check temperatures throughout the day.
+A temperature log is a good active managerial control that can be used to track refrigerator and food temperatures during the day.
 Your area inspector can help you set up a temperature log, if necessary.
-If food temperatures are going up, adjust the refrigerator setting and temporarily move the food to a refrigerator that will keep the proper temperature.
+If food temperatures are going up, adjust the refrigerator setting and temporarily move the food to a refrigerator that will cool the food quickly and keep the proper temperature.